On this course, you’ll be encouraged to further develop your writing skills in a variety of genres.

 By the end of the course you’ll have explored a range of writing disciplines at a deeper level, and have information on how to progress your writing for both personal and professional development.

 Entry requirement: Completion of a beginners course (either at NTU or elsewhere) is required.

 Tutor profile: Tina Jay is an award winning playwright, having won both the Kenneth Branagh Award for New Drama Writing for her play ‘Walking’ and the International Student Playscript Competition (judged by Sir Ayckbourn) for ‘Rotten Apples’.

-She has had a number of plays performed in London, at venues including Tristan Bates, The Park Theatre, The Lost Theatre, Greenwich Theatre, Barons Court and Rich Mix, as well as at The Royal Exchange in Manchester.
+Her plays have been performed in London, at venues including Tristan Bates, The Park Theatre, Lost Theatre, Greenwich Theatre, Barons Court, Rich Mix, and The Royal Exchange in Manchester.

-Her play HELD was performed in 2017 for a two week run at Tristan Bates Theatre in the West End, starring Jack Brett Anderson (Wolfblood, Genius: Picasso, King Edward II at Rose Theatre).
-Tina’s new play SYNDROME has just completed a two week at Tristan Bates Theatre in February 2020, with Jack Brett Anderson as Director and Co-Producer, with the production having been described as a ‘Masterpiece’ and ‘Pitch Perfect’, receiving 5 star reviews and 2 Offie Nominations.
+Her play HELD was performed in London in 2017, starring Jack Brett Anderson (Wolfblood, Genius: Picasso).
+He also directed her new play SYNDROME which completed a two week run at Tristan Bates Theatre in London’s West End in February 2020, described as a ‘Masterpiece’ and ‘Pitch Perfect’, receiving 5 star reviews and 2 Offie Nominations.

 Click through above to book your place online.